bemoje/bemoje-node-util/docs/classes/ApiReponseCache.md

 ▸ **getSafe**(`hash`): `Promise`<`undefined` \| `V`\>

-Get a value for a given hash key.
+Get a value for a given hash key or undefined if it does not exist or an error occurs.

+**`Emits`**

+get - if the value exists for the given hash.

 #### Parameters